sankeer28/Notion-Markdown-Quiz-Generator/README.md

 - Answer choices starting with hyphens (-)
 - Correct answer marked with **bold** and ✅
 - One blank line between questions
+- If Question has image, image must placed between question and answer options

 Example with code:
 ```markdown